kletobias/kletobias.github.io/_posts/2022-01-11-google-search-operators.md

 pitfalls, creates a better initial query, as the technical knowledge increases.<br>
 <br>
-**2\.** Based on whether the results satisfactory, no need to write a more refined version of the initial one.<br>
-However, if the retuned hits are not relevant enough, it is best to try again with an updated query.
+**2\.** If the results are satisfactory, no need to write a more refined version of the initial query.
+However, if the retuned hits are not relevant enough, it is best to try again with an updated version of the current query.
 One repeats the cycle of **step 1.**, followed by **step 2.**, until the results are satisfactory or one finds out that google is of little help in finding the information one is looking for in the particular case.<br>

 > My general mindset, when looking at the returned hits, is that any returned